-- Letter of Understanding: Plant, Property and Maintenance dated June 14, 2005. - > Letter of Understanding: CUPE 1975 Office Space at First Nations University - > Letter of Understanding: Contracting Out - > Letter of Understanding: Compensation of a Third Party - > Letter of Understanding: Expedited Arbitration
+- Letter of Understanding: Plant, Property and Maintenance dated June 14, 2005. - Letter of Understanding: Provisions for Scheduled Employees, Permanent Part-time/Casuals, Kohkom Bea's Store dated November 8, 2006. - ➤ Letter of Understanding: CUPE 1975 Office Space at First Nations University - Memorandum of Agreement: Protector Elder Security - > Letter of Understanding: Contracting Out - Letter of Understanding: Disaster and Pandemic Planning - Letter of Understanding: Compensation of a Third Party - > Letter of Understanding: Expedited Arbitration